cme-timothy/realtime-chat-api/README.md

-# Realtime chatt API
+# Realtime chat API

-This is a simple realtime chatt API for my third node.js web server and database assignment.
+This is a simple realtime chat API for my third node.js web server and database assignment.

 ## Pre-requisites